creecros/SendEmailCreator/README.md

 *3.)
 Send email of an impending due date*

+*4.)
+Send email of an impending subtask due date to assigned user*

 ## Send Email to Assignee

 This Automatic Action will allow you to send by email, a task to the assignee.